Courses, short workshops, and professional education in psychology, theology, and culture

 Healing & Restoration at The Allender Center

 Deepen your practice through Dr. Dan Allender’s innovative approach to story, harm, and restoration.
-Therapists, practitioners, and advocates can delve into short-term seminars, workshops, and online courses including six-day Recovery Week, four-day Story Workshop, and four-weekend Training Certificates.
+Therapists, practitioners, and advocates can delve into short-term seminars, workshops, and online courses including six-day Recovery Week, four-day Story Workshop, and four-weekend Certificates in Narrative-Focused Trauma Care.

 Go deeper into your learning at a one or two-day conference at our Belltown campus.
 The one-day Humanity Through Community conference empowers you to live, work and lead in culturally responsive ways.
 The two-day Inhabit conference is designed to engage, encourage, and empower innovative, missional practitioners as they go into their communities.